 Students have an array of opportunities to participate including classroom music programs, individual lessons, community performances, school concerts and Eisteddfods.

-The classroom music program supports instrumental lessons and ensemble performance by linking theoretical, aesthetic and creative components and helps students understand the interrelationship of these elements in the construction and interpretation of music.
+The classroom program supports instrumental lessons and ensemble performance by linking theoretical, aesthetic and creative components and helps students understand the interrelationship of these elements in the construction and interpretation of music.

 Music as an art form exists in every culture and the study of a broad range of styles enriches a student’s understanding and appreciation of the world both currently, and historically.
-Students are not only taught to appreciate the music made by others but they are also taught to develop their own performance skills, think critically, produce their own music, and connect with music as a means of self-expression.
+Students are not only taught to appreciate the music made by others but they are also taught to develop their own performance skills, think critically, produce their own music, and connect a means of self-expression.
 In a society where focus is given to technology and materialism, students still need to be connected to their senses and feelings and share their experiences.
 Music has the ability to be the powerful creative outlet for students’ own interpretation of the world around them.